Recommended vaccinations for those under the age of two

 Advice

-After basic immunisation for infants/small children, an additional booster vaccination against hepatitis B is recommended between the ages of 7 and 15.
+After the basic immunisation in infancy or early childhood, an additional booster vaccination against hepatitis B is recommended from the age of seven to the age of 15.

 Vaccination against pneumococci